Car Rental in Suva (2026) - Driving Guide & Best Rates

 Helpful Tips

-Fuel stations are available in Suva city, but plan ahead for longer trips as stations may be sparse in rural areas - parking in the city center can be limited during business hours, so arrive early or use designated parking areas.
+Fuel stations are readily available in Suva city, but fill up before longer journeys as stations become sparse in rural areas - parking in central Suva can be limited, so look for designated parking areas or your hotel's parking facilities.

-Suva experiences heavy rainfall throughout the year, creating slippery road conditions and reduced visibility - drive cautiously during wet weather and allow extra travel time during tropical downpours.
+Suva experiences heavy rainfall throughout the year, which can create slippery road conditions and reduced visibility - drive cautiously during wet weather and allow extra travel time during the rainy season.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners